 Despite being one of the oldest scams on the internet, phishing continues to be a significant problem for both individuals and organizations.
-In fact, numbers seem to be on the rise, as Anti-Phishing Working Group reports that the number of unique phishing sites detected in the second quarter of 2016 was an all-time high.
+In fact, our telemetry have noted an increasing trend since 2016.
+We predict a marked increase in phishing activity in 2019, as shown in our 2019 Security Predictions.

-2016 saw a number of notable phishing attacks, including a series of phishing emails—estimated to have been sent to as many as 100 million users—that led users to a page that served the ransomware Locky.
-Cyber criminals have also been seen impersonating popular services such as Netflix, whose users were found to have been the target of phishing attacks designed to steal passwords and other credentials.
+A number of notable phishing attacks, such as the series of phishing emails—estimated to have been sent to as many as 100 million users—that led users to a page that served the ransomware Locky in 2016, have been observed through the years.
+Cybercriminals have also been seen impersonating popular services such as Netflix, whose users were found to have been the target of phishing attacks designed to steal passwords and other credentials.

 Given the prevalence of phishing attacks, it is important to be aware of what an actual phishing attempt looks like.
 While cyber criminals will often try to make their attacks look as legitimate as possible, there are indicators that can be used to identify the authenticity of a message.
 Here are some examples of actual phishing attempts targeting users of some of the world’s most well-known brands to illustrate what to look out for.

 LinkedIn is used by people as a way to network and keep in touch with other professionals, making it a prime focus for cyber criminals who are looking to steal personal information from the millions of employees who use the social media website.

 Figure 1: Comparison of a legitimate LinkedIn confirmation email with a phishing email

 Before even getting into the actual content of the message, users should first consider why they received a confirmation email in the first place.
 Most companies will only send confirmation emails for new registrants or customers who change something in their settings.
 Unsolicited ones should be deemed as highly suspect.